Intern programme

 Internship Conditions

-- All internships take place in Vyškov, Czech Republic.
+- All internships are in-person and take place in Vyškov, Czech Republic.

 - The JCBRN Defence COE may facilitate private accommodation at a discounted rate within the military garrison.

-- Interns are responsible for their own health, accident insurance and medical care.
+- Interns are responsible for their own health and accident insurance and medical care

 Internship Topics and Assignments